LTW-GCR-CSOC/csoc-installation-scripts/README.md

 The project is currently in progress and available at https://github.com/LTW-GCR-CSOC

 ## Screenshots
-The following screenshots (from left to right) are of Apache Metron (used for centralized alert collection), GCR Canary (a honeypot used to log hacker attemps), and screen capture of the GCR SOC User Guide.
+The following screenshots (from left to right) are of Apache Metron (used for centralized alert collection), GCR Canary (a honeypot used to log hacker attempts), and screen capture of the GCR SOC User Guide.
 ![Global Cybersecurity Resource - Collage of screenshots](https://github.com/LTW-GCR-CSOC/csoc-installation-scripts/blob/master/GcrScreencaptureCollage2.png?raw=true "Global Cybersecurity Resource - Collage of screenshots")

 ## Installation